vaconingham/flow/README.md

 ### Background

 #### Context
-D0010 flow files that are received via SFTP and store the revevant meter-point data in the database.
+D0010 flow files that are received via SFTP and store the relevant meter-point data in the database.
 A new service that can import these files and allows their information to be accessed via the web by support staff is required.
 Files will be imported via the command-line.

 #### Problem
 Currently we have to manually create the data for flow files in the database.
 This is slow, redundant, and prone to errors.